Nexmo/nexmo-developer/_partials/stitch/guides/simple-conversation/javascript.md

 * Initialize the CLI:

 Setup the CLI to use your Nexmo API Key and API Secret.
 You can get these from the [setting page](https://dashboard.nexmo.com/settings) in the Nexmo Dashboard.
-The following command will cfreate a `.nexmorc` file in your home directory, containing your API secret and API key.
+The following command will create a `.nexmorc` file in your home directory, containing your API secret and API key.
 This is required for some of the other command line operations.

 ```bash
 $ nexmo setup api_key api_secret